 To start, they plan to be open Wednesday through Sunday, 4pm to 10pm.
 They have plans to expand a counter service lunch program in Spring 2026.

-Really looking forward to stopping by Sunday Sauce, a place for gathering, sharing time with friends and loved ones, and celebrating food and community—all while eating delectable Italian American food that is comforting and familiar.
+Sunday Sauce is a place for gathering, sharing time with friends and loved ones, and celebrating food and community—all while eating delectable Italian American food that is comforting and familiar.
+Congrats to Amanda and Judson on Sunday Sauce!

 Sunday Sauce [grand opening October 23, 2025]